 Through class interaction, individual research and tutor supervision, you are encouraged to develop your own comic voice and persona and to devise and write original ideas toward solo live performance.
 A visiting professional comedian will be invited in to give feedback on the work before it is performed and/or recorded.

 You will analyse, research, rehearse and perform a number of television drama scripts – and work in depth on a specific character from one of them.
-Rehearsals of the extracts are videotaped and critically reviewed in seminar sessions.
-Particular attention is paid to the layering of subtext, psychological details and technical skills.
+Rehearsals of the extracts are recorded and critically reviewed in seminar sessions.
+Particular attention is paid to the layering of subtext, psychological detail and technical skills.

 A series of workshop/seminar classes will initially explore the role of the director, employing a range of contemporary and historical scripts.
 Thereafter, the students will, under close tutor guidance, consider and apply appropriate theatrical vocabularies in order to develop their own directorial approaches.
 All students will be given the opportunity to lead small group work in terms of exploring and experimenting with a range of directorial approaches to both script and to performers.